-We are proud to be the first place in the British Isles declared Coronavirus free.
+We are proud to have been the first place in the British Isles declared Coronavirus free.
 This success has been driven by strong and decisive leadership by our Government, supported by extraordinary community spirit.

 As we continue to exit from lock down, travel restrictions do still remain in place.